You Need Love (Muddy Waters song): Small Faces version

 In fact, the majority of the track was re-written in order to better fit Marriott's style of singing.
 The first verse was completely remade by replacing it with an altered version of the last verse found in "You Need Love":

-Despite containing several verses found in the original, on original 1966 pressings of the group's debut album, it is only credited to Marriott and Ronnie Lane.
+Despite containing several verses found in the original, it is only credited to Marriott and Ronnie Lane on original 1966 pressings of the group's debut album.
 Allegedly, this was a business tactic used by Small Faces manager Don Arden in order to get more royalties.
 In fact, Arden kept the royalties himself, with the band earning only £20 a week, despite multiple top ten entries on the UK Singles Chart.
 Dixon did not sue Arden or the band, because he did not know of its existence.
 On most later reissues of the album, Dixon is credited as a songwriter.
 The group recorded the song live for Saturday Club and can be found on the compilation album The BBC Sessions.